Last Updated: 19th July, 2021

 Small Businesses and Local Retailers

-WooCommerce is a WordPress plugin that enables entrepreneurs to create a fully customizable eCommerce store on a WordPress domain.
+WooCommerce is one of top eCommerce website builders that enables entrepreneurs to create a fully customizable eCommerce store on a WordPress domain.
 With the help of this solution, website owners using WordPress as their CMS can also convert their existing website into an eCommerce store.

 WooCommerce is available in two variants: